About the Kuaotunu Campground

 The nearest grocery store is located in Kuaotunu.
 The nearest supermarket is in Whitianga.
 Our campground store has a limited selection of snacks, groceries and supplies for your convenience.

 TCDC (local Council) stipulates 6 persons per site.

-Dogs are not permitted within the camp in December /January or on public holiday weekends (including Easter).
+Dogs are not permitted within the camp from 1 December until after Waitangi Weekend (approximately 10 February) or on public holiday weekends (including Easter).
 Dogs must be contained within the site boundary at all other times.
 Only one dog per site is permitted.
 When moving through the camp dogs must be on a lead and the owner must carry a pooper scooper and a plastic bag.
 Dogs must be registered with the manager and their council registration recorded.
 Refusal of the entry of any dog to the camp at any time will be at the manager’s discretion.

 A small charge is made for WiFi and there is a cap to the amount downloaded.
 The internet service to the camp is Rural Broadband is subject to slow down and interruption.
 WiFi should be adequate in most areas of the camp to keep in contact with the outside world – not for streaming videos.